Battle Club: Volume 2

 Tamako challenges Mukoda to a match to avenge her teammates.
-And as a gesture of fair play, Mukoda proposed that Tamako only needs to score one point to win.
-A battle ensues where Tamako experienced more difficulty against Mukoda than Higuchi had.
-During the match, she learned that Mukoda, even while in a casual stance, has little to no weak spots (with her breasts making her a difficult target no less), so Tamako resorted to a feint and managed to penetrate Mukoda's defenses for her to lift Mukoda off her feet.
-Unfortunately, before she could complete the move, Mukoda subjected Tamako to the same humiliating technique Higuchi used on her in the previous chapter.
-Tamako yelped in pain and she should as Mukoda was gripping her posteriors with one of her fingers stabbing Tamako's tender anus.
-Mukoda was thankful for being subjected to the same humiliation before by Higuchi, otherwise she'd have lost to Tamako by now, and proceeded to further penetrate Tamako's anus, causing the humiliated girl incapacitating pain.
-Mukoda then proceeds to use one finishing move after another against Tamako, who showed intense stamina and endurance.
-This forces Mukoda to apply a Butterfly Suplex, causing a significant amount of damage on the gym.
-Mukoda leaves victorious with Tondemon, who thanks her for helping him to demonstrate to the club to take training more seriously when Mukoda suddenly trips.
-It turns out she didn't walk away from her match against Tamako scratch-free.
+As a gesture of fair play, Mukoda proposes that Tamako only needs to score one point to win.
+A battle ensues where Tamako experiences more difficulty against Mukoda than Higuchi did.
+During the match, she learns that Mukoda, even while in a casual stance, has little to no weak spots (with her breasts making her a difficult target), so Tamako resorts to a feint and manages to penetrate Mukoda's defenses enough to lift Mukoda off her feet.
+Before she could complete the move, Mukoda jams her finger in Tamako's anus, a move that was previously used against her in the previous round.
+Tamako yelps in pain, as Mukoda is also gripping her posterior with one of her fingers, stabbing Tamako's anus.
+Mukoda is thankful for being subjected to the same humiliation before by Higuchi; otherwise, she'd have lost to Tamako by now.
+She proceeds to further penetrate Tamako's anus, causing the humiliated girl incapacitating pain.
+Mukoda then proceeds to use one finishing move after another against Tamako, who shows intense stamina and endurance.
+This forces Mukoda to apply a butterfly suplex, causing a significant amount of damage to the gym.
+Mukoda leaves victorious with Tondemon, who thanks her for helping him demonstrate to the club that they need to take training more seriously, when Mukoda suddenly trips.
+This reveals that she was somewhat fatigued from her match with Tamako.